 Walking at night

 Long-sleeved shirt, long pants and sturdy boots are essential to protect yourself from cuts, scratches and bites when walking in the bush at night.
-I prefer to walk along tracks rather than through bush because you can move quietly and are likely to see many more animals.
-Depending on the weather and where I am walking, I may also take extra clothing, food, water, insect repellent, first aid kit and something to sit on.
+I prefer to walk along tracks rather than through bush because you can move quietly and are likely to see more animals.
+Depending on the weather and where I am, I may also take extra clothing, food, water, insect repellent, first aid kit and something to sit on.
 Unnecessary gear can turn a casual walk into a hard slog so I try to carry only the essentials.

 Being in the bush by yourself can be very rewarding and you usually locate more animals when you are alone because your senses are heightened, however you need to be better prepared.
 In the dark your vision and sense of direction is poor and it is easy to become disoriented or fall on something you didn't see.
 When I venture out alone I always: